Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Results

-To compare the results between different unmasking configurations and strong encoder or instruction-tuned baselines, we present the F1 scores in Table~\ref{tab:comparison}.
-The results are compared against MLM-based RoBERTa PLMs fine-tuned for SL task and instruction-tuned Llama2-7B and Mistral-7B LLMs.
-We compare the standard $0000$ and $1111$ unmasking configurations with the best configurations overall per model and task.
+Table~\ref{tab:comparison} shows the performance scores of the best unmasking configurations and the strong encoder and IT baselines.
+We compare against RoBERTa PLMs fine-tuned for SL task and instruction-tuned Llama2-7B and Mistral-7B LLMs.
+The standard 0000 and 1111 configurations are compared with the best configurations per model and task.
 We also report the Pearson correlation coefficient $\rho$ between all validation and test unmasking configurations.
-For all SL tasks and the Llama2-7B model, we observe consistent improvement over the $1111$ unmasking configuration.
-For Mistral-7B, similar holds, except for the chunking tasks where $1111$ unmasking configurations yield the highest F1 scores.
-IT is most beneficial for the ABSA task, which aligns with findings from \citet{scaria2023instructabsa} and outperforms any unlocking configuration on validation and test sets.
-RoBERTa-large baseline surpassed the performance of all other models on the ACE05 validation set but failed to do so on the test set.
-RoBERTa baselines generally achieve high scores on SL tasks, except for ABSA.
-Trainin with QLoRA in combination with strategic layer unmasking creates high-performing and compact models, requiring a small number of additional parameters trained for each SL task.
-The ACE05 dataset exhibits the lowest correlation between performance on the validation and test sets.
-Nevertheless, the generally high correlation across all datasets indicates that the validation set can effectively be utilized to select the optimal unmasking configuration for each model and task.
+For all SL tasks and the Llama2-7B model, we observe a consistent improvement of best configurations over configuration 1111.
+Similar holds for Mistral-7B, except for chunking, where 1111 yields the highest F1 scores.
+Conforming to the findings from \citet{scaria2023instructabsa}, IT is most beneficial for the ATE+ATP task, outperforming any unmasking configuration on evaluation sets.
+RoBERTa-large surpasses all other models on the ACE05 validation set but fails to do so on the test set.
+RoBERTa baselines achieve high scores on SL tasks, except for ATE+ATP.
+Training with QLoRA combined with layer group unmasking creates high-performing and compact models, requiring a small number of additional parameters trained for each SL task.
+Correlations between configurations on evaluation sets are high for each task, while models trained on ACE05 exhibit the lowest $\rho$.
+A high overall $\rho$ indicates that the optimal unmasking configuration can be determined using the validation set.

-\subsection{Comparison With SOTA IE Models}
+\subsection{Comparison with SOTA IE Models}